Spanish Rice (Easy, Delicious, The BEST!)

 I like to keep my chicken broth to tomato sauce ratio at about 50/50, leaning towards slightly more chicken broth/slightly less tomato sauce depending on my measurements.

-So, for example, if my bag of rice called for 1 cup of rice to 2 cups of water, I would use 1 cup of rice, 1 cup of chicken broth, and 1 cup of tomato sauce.
+So, for example, if my bag of white rice called for 1 cup of rice to 2 cups of water, I would use 1 cup of rice, 1 cup of chicken broth, and 1 cup of tomato sauce.

 The brand of rice that I have in my pantry right now calls for 1 cup of rice to 1 ¾ cups of water.
-So to make today's Spanish Rice, I used 1 cup of rice, 1 cup of water, and ¾ cup of tomato sauce.
+So to make today's easy Spanish Rice, I used 1 cup of rice, 1 cup of water, and ¾ cup of tomato sauce.
 Does that make sense?

 The same goes for cooking time.
 I initially toast my rice in oil for a few minutes, but then I just follow the directions on the bag of rice, which today dictated simmering for 20 minutes or so.